petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 But what about tooling and infrastructure?

-There's a principle in software engineering where once you've done something the hard way in a similar way a few times, it's worth building a higher level abstraction for it so it can be duplicated (scaled) more easily.
+There's a principle in software engineering where once you've done something the hard or verbose way a few times, it's worth building a higher level abstraction for it so it can be duplicated (scaled) more easily.
 Looking at the current reproducible research stack and best practices